 Yes.
 Three of P&O Cruises’ vessels are adults-only; the Oriana, Adonia and Arcadia.
 On these ships, the minimum age for passengers is 18.
 Cruise and Maritime’s Marco Polo is another adults-only ship, though they will accept teenage passengers of 16 years or above if accompanied by adult passengers.
 Silversea does not recommend booking children on its cruises, while Voyages of Discovery does not recommend booking children under the age of 11 on any of its cruises.
 Thomson Cruises does not operate adults-only ships, but does offer adults-only sailings on a number of its vessels.
 A number of other lines offer adults-only areas on-board, such as Princess Cruises’ Sanctuary area and Carnival Cruises ‘Serenity’ area.

-Emma has more than six years' experience as a writer and has been in the travel industry for over a year.
-She loves learning of new places and cruise ships coming to market, as well as discovering fun and exciting activities to do while you sail.
-She has cruised with Royal Caribbean and Celebrity Cruises and is looking to get something in diary for 2021!
+Emma has more than seven years' experience as a writer and has been in the travel industry for nearly five years.
+She loves learning about new places and cruise ships coming to market, as well as discovering fun and exciting activities to do while you sail.
+She has cruised with Princess Cruises, Cunard, Celebrity Cruises, Virgin Voyages, Avalon Waterways and Royal Caribbean and is looking to get something in her diary for 2024!
 Her favourite things to see on a ship include excellent entertainment, a delicious cocktail menu and extraordinary dining venues.